-This creamy vegan Orzo Risotto with Brussels Sprouts is an easy and quick weeknight dinner recipe.
-Use my Best Vegan White Pasta Sauce as the base, toss some sliced Brussels sprouts on a sheet pan, and dinner’s ready.
-Vegan, soy-free, easily made gluten-free.
+This easy, tasty and creamy vegan Orzo Risotto with Brussels Sprouts is perfect for a quick dinner.
+Use my Best Vegan White Pasta Sauce as the base, toss some sliced Brussels sprouts on a sheet pan, and dinner's ready.

 Whew.
 Ok.
 So this pasta.

 Since I last wrote a rant about Jay's eating habits, not so long after he first came home, Desi and I have been working with him on his food habits.
 It's been a slow road, with many pitfalls.
 When Jay came to us at six, he had pretty strong likes and dislikes on food, and he was not above pulling out every dirty trick in his little book.
 Tantrums, been there.
 Throwing up at the table, done that.
 Back in those days, something like this creamy Vegan Orzo Risotto with Brussels Sprouts, as tasty as it is, would never have made it past his mouth and down his gullet.
 Remember, this was a kid who hated PB & J sandwiches and couldn't stand the sight of mac and cheese.

 But last night, Jay ate a decent sized plateful of this pasta, Brussels sprouts and all, and he ate it in 20 minutes.